Anti-Inflammatory Diet Plan →

 And just in time for all that light, fresh spring food comes my friend Jessica Merchant’s (How Sweet Eats) new cookbook, The Pretty Dish.
 Just from the cover, it’s stunning.
 I mean, WOW!
 Bright, beautiful, happy photography and totally DELICIOUS food!

-The Pretty Dish cookbook cover
+The Pretty Dish cookbook cover on marble background.

 Of course, I went straight for the poblano pesto zoodles because I’m on a HUGE pesto kick.
 Um, just wait till next week and you’ll see why.
 Anyways, this sounded outrageously good and GAH, it sure delivered.
 With a little heat from the poblanos and an infusion of herby flavor from arugula, basil, and cilantro, it tasted fresh, summery, and a little zippy.